-Spring Classes: Now Enrolling
+Summer Classes: Now Enrolling

-Creative Nonfiction Boot Camp
+Creative Nonfiction Summer Boot Camp (4-week class)

-In this class we’ll take a close look at the writing and research skills needed to write a memoir or personal essay, and refine them over the course of 10 weeks.
+Instructor: Barrett Swanson - In this class we’ll take a close look at the writing and research skills needed to write a memoir or personal essay, and refine them over the course of 10 weeks.
 We’ll discuss how to best use essential literary elements such as detail, dialogue, structure, and description, as well as how to collect information through interviews, research, and other methods.
 Participants will complete three essays, and will also be given optional shorter exercises that can later be developed into longer works.
 There will be substantial time spent on revision, that magical process that takes a pleasant anecdote and turns it into a breathtaking essay.
 Participants will receive personal feedback on their work from the instructor and feedback from other class members via Group Review sessions.
 Learn More / Enroll »

 Please follow the links below for more information on upcoming and future sessions:

 If your question is not answered in the Frequently Asked Questions please contact Robyn Jodlowski, Co-Director of Online Education, at firstname.lastname@example.org.